avafaubus/AutoDQM_ML/README.md

 ## Required Certificates
 **1. VOMS Proxy**

+You may need a valid VOMS proxy to access some of the necessary data for training, particularly if you are not using LXPLUS.
+See [this twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookStartingGrid) for more information.

 **2. OMS API Access**

 A registered CERN OpenID application is required to access data from OMS API, which the data fetching pipeline uses for filtering and assigning metadata to the relevant histograms.